Updated February 2, 2022

 An acronym is an abbreviation where the first letter of each work creates a new word.
 Sometimes they make sense, and sometimes they don’t, but the letters will help you recall the concept you want to remember.

 For example, let’s say you want to know the names of the four phases of mitosis.
 Yes, you know they all end with -phase, but that won’t be enough for your professor, right?
 So instead, you only have to remember this: PMAT.

-- Best used for: This one is great when you need to remember lists of concepts or stages on a process.
+- Best Used For: This one is great when you need to remember a list of names, concepts, or stages of a process.